-Years ago, when I moved from my small hometown in Michigan to New York, I took administrative temp work to try to get my “foot in the door” and get a full-time job.
+Years ago, when I moved from my small hometown in Michigan to New York, I took administrative temp work to get my “foot in the door” and get a full-time job.

-At one of my temp assignments, I was miserable.
-The person managing me would hurl insults at one of the other employees.
+One of my temp assignments left me especially miserable.
+The person managing me would hurl insults at another employee.
 The job–stuffing envelopes–was brain-meltingly boring.
 And of course, as an HSP, all this affected me greatly.

 I got home and (surprise!) complained about it to my husband.

-Then he says, matter-of-factly, “Call your temp agency and quit the assignment.
+I remember that he said, matter-of-factly, “Call your temp agency and quit the assignment.
 It’s not worth you being miserable.”

 My first reaction was, “I can’t do that!”
 I committed to the assignment.
 They were counting on me!
 I don’t quit things.